Currimundi, Queensland: Geography

 Currimundi Lake is a saltwater lake situated beside Currimundi Beach.
 North of the lake is the Kathleen McArthur Conservation Park.
 Nicklin Way, the main road between Caloundra and Maroochydore, crosses Ahern Bridge over Currimundi Lake.
 The Ahern Bridge was named after John Ahern, a firefighter who saved many lives and won a bravery award.
 Currimundi attracts many tourists in the holidays and the beach is patrolled by Surf Life Saving Australia on weekends and school holidays.

 The shopping centre at Currimundi is called the Currimundi Markets.

 History

+Prior to the colonisation of Australia, Currimundi was the traditional home of the Kabi Kabi peoples.

-It was named by Queensland Governor Sir Leslie Wilson, in which he used the local aboriginal name for the area, Garamandah or Girramundi, meaning "place of flying foxes".
+It was named by Queensland Governor Sir Leslie Wilson, in which he used the local Aboriginal name for the area, Garamandah or Girramundi, meaning "place of flying foxes".

 During World War II, Currimundi Lake and the beach areas to its north were used for defence purposes and artillery practice.

-Currimundi State School opened on 24 January 1977.

-Talara Primary College opened on 22 January 1998.